pkolyvas/nightscout-as-code-aws/README.md

 - Use AWS to register a domain name
 - Sign up for Terraform Cloud's free tier

+We've created a guide you can follow here:

 Otherwise:

 - You'll need a domain name routed to the correct